stelzinga/MF/MGT_99.Legend.md

 The so called *Operating Model* a.k.a.
 Operational Plan construed as part of Planning reflects the manner in which Operations are performed.
 Operations are the most work intense part of the Profile as they reflect actual work done to deliver the Services.
 Operations is *also* a Business Function which adds to the importance of this Profile Tree Item as it involves additional Processes not directly related to the provision of Services, but rather support of, sustainability and resilience.

-Operations are performed by Groups of Staff within the Activities of a Venture, see [## Organising] and they tie directly in to Goals and Objectives, see [## Planning],.
+Operations are performed by Groups of Staff within the Activities of a Venture, see [## Organising] and they tie directly in to Goals and Objectives, see [## Planning].

 Key deliverables for Operations are:
 - Run